 It is reasonable to expect that the level of rail traffic generated by the Corridor's ports could double by 2030 as compared to 2010 levels, even taking into account an increase of train length.
 The most important effects can be expected at the ports of Algeciras, Valencia, Barcelona and Marseille, resulting of traffic growth and important modal shift expectations, as a result of the expected improvements of the ports' rail connections.
-Although to a lower scale, this can also be expected on the other ports along the Corridor, particularly the ports of Sevilla, Tarragona,
+Although to a lower scale, this can also be cross border).

-13 Traffic flows for accompanied rolling motorway have been estimated considering results of the Lyon - Turin demand study and taking into account the full deployment of the corridor (including the access lines to the
+&lt;sup>13 Traffic flows for accompanied rolling motorway have been estimated considering results of the Lyon - Turin demand study and taking into account the full deployment of the corridor (including the access lines to the cross border).

-14 The introduction of the rolling motorway could also consistently increase the environmental benefits associated with combined transport.
+&lt;sup>14 The introduction of the rolling motorway could also consistently increase the environmental benefits associated with combined transport.